Utilising drones in Search & Rescue operations

 Even in the harshest of conditions, our commercial drone solutions are designed to effectively identify and locate those in need.
 By utilising aerial technology, Public Safety personnel are able to position themselves in a safe zone while assessing a situation from above and planning their next course of action.
 Where reliability is imperative, our fleet of industrial-strength drones and cameras will operate in a wide range of conditions while remaining lightweight and portable, ready to be deployed exactly when and where they are needed.

-For more information on how we can help with your project, contact our Commercial Solutions team on
+For more information on how we can help with your project, contact our Commercial Solutions team via the contact form below.

 How are drones saving lives in Aotearoa New Zealand?